How sales and use tax affects your business

 Put another way: It’s your job to manage the exemption certificates presented by your customers to minimize the risk of materially understating taxable sales.
 Lack of proper documentation of tax-exempt sales can cost you money.

-Nexus and the right to demand collection
+Sales tax nexus and the right to demand collection

 In the legal sense, nexus describes the connection between two or more participants, interests or concepts.
 Specifically in the world of sales tax, nexus refers to the connection a seller has with a state.
 Nexus is the legal connection that empowers a state to demand collection and remittance of a retail sales tax.